Rud356/ConfigFramework/README.md

 Also it can help you set a path for log files.

-If you need to change location of config file - just set an environment variable `CONFIGFRAMEWORK_SETTINGS_PATH` to your liking with full path to logs file.
+If you need to change location of config file - just set an environment variable `CONFIGFRAMEWORK_SETTINGS_PATH` to your liking with path to settings file.